loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 In @id_type we derive the proof for the type, to ensure that the type is kind correct.

 #figure(
-  caption: [The kind proof for the type of the identity function], prooftree(
+  caption: [The kind proof for the type of the identity function.], prooftree(
     rule(
       $*(A times.circle ~A) : known$,